tomsenior20/Web_Application_TomSenior/readme.md

 # Example of how to activate the sqlite3

 1) Access Terminal
-# (This is the name of the Database)
+(This is the name of the Database)
 2) type in sqlite3 database.db
 3) This will then run the sqlite3 in terminal
 4) An SQLLite Explorer will be present on the bottom left to where the database and contents can be seen
 5) via the sqllite3 terminal you can enter the below insert script or .tables to show all the present tables in the database.
 6) Alternatively you can see all data present in the tables, via SQL Explorer and right click on the table and click "show Table"

-# Data created inside of Data table
 # example doesn't include id, due to being auto incrementing
 INSERT INTO data (LOCATION, COMMENT) VALUES ('Crewe', 'Old Office Location');# Web_Application_TomSenior

 # Things to note
 For the data to display on the page, this should be set up prior to accessing.
 However, Please note if this table is empty, you will have to login as an admin user and you can create your own data and insert it into the table.

 2) If Admin = yes, upon logging into the web_app you will be able to see the buttons to perform the following steps: